inscopix/inscopix-cnmfe/README.md

 ```

 #### Example Notebook
-A demo Jupyter Notebook that runs Inscopix-CNMFe on a small movie and displays spatial footprints
+A demo Jupyter Notebook that runs Inscopix CNMF-E on a small movie and displays spatial footprints
-and temporal traces side by side is available [here](Inscopix_CNMFe_Demo.ipynb).
+and temporal traces side by side is available [here](Inscopix_ CNMF-E_Demo.ipynb).

 ### Using Docker

 **Step 1: Install [Docker](https://docs.docker.com/get-docker/)**

-**Step 2: Run Inscopix CNMFe within a docker container**
+**Step 2: Run Inscopix  CNMF-E within a docker container**

-Place the input movie and the CNMFe parameters stored in a json file in the same folder.
+Place the input movie and the  CNMF-E parameters stored in a json file in the same folder.
 Note that only tiff movies are currently supported.
 The docker image will automatically be downloaded the first time you run the command.
 ```